 - Post-conflict memorialisation and heritage

-It is expected that applicants should also have a Masters degree with merit or distinction in a relevant discipline or be able to show evidence that they will achieve this before February 2019.
+You should also have a Masters degree with merit or distinction in a relevant discipline or be able to show evidence that you will achieve this before September 2019.

-Applicants should be able to demonstrate a strong interest in research and it is desirable that applicants be proficient in at least one language other than English.
+You should be able to demonstrate a strong interest in research and ideally be proficient in at least one language other than English.

 Presence in Leicester and involvement in the activities of the Burton Centre is a requirement.